wrench-project/wrench/doc/wrench_102.md

 specifically, in its most complete form, a standard job specifies:

-  - A set (in fact a vector) of `wrench::WorkflowTask` to execute, so that each task without all its predecessors in the set is ready;
+  - A set (in fact a vector) of `wrench::WorkflowTask` to execute, so that each task1 without all its predecessors in the set is ready;

   - A `std::map` of `<wrench::WorkflowFile*, std::shared_ptr<wrench::StorageService>>`
     pairs that specifies from which storage services particular input files